berlinplan/berlinplan.github.io/readme.md

 #### Why did Germany switch off its nuclear power plants ?

 > worrines after Fukushima accident[206](https://www.bfs.de/DE/themen/ion/notfallschutz/notfall/fukushima/unfall.html) > ethically unacceptable [205](https://www.deutschlandfunk.de/atomenergie-ist-per-se-ethisch-nicht-vertretbar-100.html) > awareness [204](https://www.greenpeace.de/klimaschutz/energiewende/atomausstieg#:~:text=Am%20Samstag%2C%2015.,Der%20Atomausstieg%20ist%20vollzogen.)

+## You think Human is a Wolf that can think and avoid deasaster?

+> To share your ideas or suggestions for creating the initial groups for the voting platform or changing the page's content, please send an email to the individual who introduced this page to you.
+The introducer will then provide you with instructions on how to participate.

 Solution for spread :